- Blue Whales are bigger than any dinosaur to have ever lived.

 The Largest Blue Whale Ever Recorded

-Blue whales are record breakers when it comes to the size department and the longest blue whale ever recorded was a female that was measured in South Georgia in the South Atlantic in 1909.
+Blue whales are record breakers when it comes to the size department.
+The largest blue whale on record weighed 418,878 pounds and the longest blue whale ever recorded was a female that was measured in South Georgia in the South Atlantic in 1909.
 This massive whale recorded a whopping length of 110 feet and 17 inches.

 Is the Blue Whale the Largest Whale in the Ocean?

-For more than a millions years blue whales have been the largest animal in the world and that’s not about to change anytime soon.
-The nearest animal to them in length is the fin whale which averages around 85 feet, although none have ever got near the impressive 110 feet of the longest blue whale.
+For more than a million years blue whales have been the largest animal in the world and that’s not about to change anytime soon.
+The nearest animal to them in length is the fin whale which averages around 85 feet, although none have ever gotten near the impressive 110 feet of the longest blue whale.

-With that in mind it is entirely possible that there are blue whales that are even longer and heavier than the record breakers that we’ve mentioned, especially considering that it is more than one hundred years since the record was set.
-However, one of the most limiting factors of determining if longer blue whales exist is simply that they live in some of the deepest parts of the ocean and are often hundreds of miles away from coastlines, meaning they are often difficult to even spot.
+With that in mind, it is entirely possible that there are blue whales that are even longer, larger, and heavier than the record breakers that we’ve mentioned, especially considering that it is more than one hundred years since the record was set.
+However, one of the most limiting factors in determining if larger blue whales exist is simply that they live in some of the deepest parts of the ocean and are often hundreds of miles away from coastlines, meaning they are often difficult to spot.
 Regardless of that, the blue whale’s position as the biggest animal in the world as well as the biggest whale ever looks secure for years to come.

 Is the Blue Whale the Largest Species Ever?

-Blue whales are believed to be the largest species that have ever lived!
-That’s an astonishing fact considering that animals ranging from prehistoric insects, to sharks, and reptiles have ancient relatives that are significantly larger than today’s species.
+They are believed to be the largest species that have ever lived!
+That’s an astonishing fact considering that animals ranging from prehistoric insects to sharks, and reptiles have ancient relatives that are significantly larger than today’s species.
 While the blue whale is the largest species to ever live, here are some past giants from the ocean that were also gigantic.

 - Leedsichthys problematicus: Was a prehistoric fish that may have reached 54 feet in length!